dariszka/BSc-AI-SS2025/unsupervised_machine_learning/README.md

 - **Dimensionality Reduction with PCA**
   - Sorted eigenpairs by explained variance and selected the top principal components.
   - Projected the dataset onto a **lower-dimensional subspace (2D)** while retaining maximum variance.

+---

+# A4 - PCA and Kernel PCA

+### **Overview**
+This assignment explores **Principal Component Analysis (PCA)** and **Kernel PCA**, with a focus on variance maximization, dimensionality reduction, and handling nonlinear structures.

+### **Key Tasks**

+- **Theoretical Properties of PCA**
+  - Proved that the covariance matrix is positive semi-definite and explained why this guarantees non-negative eigenvalues.
+  - Interpreted the role of eigenvalues in PCA as measures of variance captured by each principal component.

+- **PCA for Image Compression**
+  - Applied PCA to compress facial image data from 2250 dimensions to preserve **50%**, **75%**, and **99%** of total variance.
+  - Reconstructed and visualized images at different compression levels to evaluate visual quality and variance retention.

+- **2D PCA Visualization**
+  - Performed PCA on two low-dimensional datasets and visualized the principal components over the original data.
+  - Computed and displayed the **explained variance ratio** to analyze how much information is retained by each component.

+- **Kernel PCA with Polynomial and RBF Kernels**
+  - Implemented Kernel PCA using both **polynomial** and **RBF (Gaussian)** kernels.
+  - Visualized nonlinear transformations and compared the kernel results to linear PCA, especially on data that is not linearly separable.
+  - Demonstrated that for nonlinearly separable data, the **first RBF component** already enables near-complete class separation.

+---